Coco Coir FAQ Canada — The Basics

 Our recommended cannabis substrate setup for Canadian growers at each stage:

-Tell us your licence type, room size, and strain profile and we'll build the right substrate spec for your operation.
-Contact us here.
+Contact us with your licence type, room size, and strain profile and we will build the right substrate spec for your operation.

 Yes — coco coir is one of the most sustainable growing media available to Canadian agricultural operators:

-- Zero incremental carbon: Unlike peat harvesting (which releases centuries of stored bog carbon), coco coir uses material that would otherwise be discarded — no additional carbon release in production
+- Zero incremental carbon: Unlike peat harvesting which releases centuries of stored bog carbon, coco coir uses material that would otherwise be discarded

-- Renewable indefinitely: Coconut palms produce continuously for 60+ years.
-Coco coir supply will never be depleted.
+- Renewable indefinitely: Coconut palms produce continuously for 60+ years

 - Biodegradable end-of-life: After 2–3 seasons, used coco coir composts into soil amendment — unlike rockwool which requires industrial waste disposal